 Human trafficking and abusive workplaces

-- use threats and other intimidating acts to make you or others feel too afraid to try to leave;
+- use threats and other intimidating acts (including threats of deportation) to make you or others feel too afraid to try to leave;

 - demand that you perform labor, services, or commercial sex acts (prostitution) to repay a debt;